andela-bmosigisi/evangalize/README.md

 by providing his username.
 It counts the number of repositories and informs you what category of Evangelist the user is.
-Also, the returned details of a particular user are provided and may be used for whatever else purpose
+Also, the returned details of a particular user are provided and may be used for whatever else purpose.

 ## Install

-- Clone the Repo
-- Navigate to /1B
+- composer require burayan/evangalize
 - Run:
     composer install